Gluing for stable families of surfaces in mixed characteristic: Introduction

 \section{Introduction}

 Semi-log canonical (slc) singularities play a central role in the moduli theory of canonically polarized varieties in characteristic zero: they appear at the boundary of the compact moduli space of stable varieties \cite{Kollar_Families_of_varieties_of_general_type}.
-It is expected that slc varieties play a similar role in positive and mixed characteristics.
+It is expected that slc varieties play a similar role in positive and mixed characteristics, at least for varieties of dimension $\leq 2$ (see \cite{Kollar_Families_of_stable_3folds_in_pos_char} for some issues appearing in higher dimensions).

 Recent breakthroughs in the Minimal Model Program (MMP) for threefolds in mixed characteristic \cite{Bhatt&Co_MMP_for_3folds_in_mixed_char, Takamatsu_Yoshikawa_MMP_for_semistable_3folds_in_mixed_char} have led to advances in the moduli theory of stable surfaces in mixed characteristic.
 The corresponding moduli stack is known to be a separated Artin stack with finite diagonal and of finite type \cite[Theorem I]{Bhatt&Co_MMP_for_3folds_in_mixed_char}.
 Properness is not known yet, except for some specific subspaces \cite[Theorem J]{Bhatt&Co_MMP_for_3folds_in_mixed_char}.